rosiemin/Contraceptive_Product_Forecast/README.md

 [Back to Top](#Table-of-Contents)

 ### Holt-Winters:
 I wanted to try out the Holt-Winters forecasting also because this can apply three different smoothing functions to the model.
 This is another model that is used for forecasting seasonality, especially some sort of repeating period over time.
 Unfortunately this model did not perform well with my data, because the periodicity piece in my data didn't really exist and therefore couldn't predict a well.
+For this model also the hyperparameter that denoted the window, I had to keep it smaller because not all site-product data had the same 42 rows that the aggregated amount has, therefore it didn't predict as well.

 ![](images/holt-winters_after.png)